raulcastr/bdt_hackathon/README.md

 ![Alt Text](https://github.com/nuwe-io/bdt_hackathon/blob/main/images/flash.jpg)

 This dataset has been specially created for this challenge.
-Now let's have fun! :yum: :sunglasses:
+Now let's have fun! :sunglasses: